Apprenticeships in Northern Ireland is a work-based programme designed around the needs of employers

 Tel.
 028 9035 6600 |

-Clanrye Group Ltd | Liam Devine | Slieve Gullion Forest Park 89 Dromintee Road Killeavy Newry BT35 8SW |
+Organisation Clanrye Group Ltd | Point Of Contact Jim O'Hare | Address Slieve Gullion Forest Park 89 Dromintee Road Killeavy Newry BT35 8SW |

-Tel.
+Contact Details Tel.
 028 3089 8119 Mob.
-078 6674 6423 liam.devine@clanryegroup.com |
+078 6674 6423 jim.ohare@clanryegroup.com |

-An apprenticeship can give your employee the training and qualifications they need to meet your business needs

 An apprenticeship can give your employee the training and qualifications they need to meet your business needs.

+An apprenticeship can give your employees the training and qualifications they need to meet your business needs.
 The qualifications for Level 2 and Level 3 apprenticeships are set out in a frameworks, which have been developed in liaison with industry representatives to ensure they are tailored to meet the needs of your business sector.

 The ApprenticeshipsNI programme offers three possible apprenticeship routes: either a standalone Level 2 apprenticeship framework, or a standalone Level 3 apprenticeship framework, or a combination of both levels known as a "Level 3 with a Level 2 En Route" apprenticeship.